 Personally, I always suggest opting for the model that fits your budget best since both of these cross-trainers are fairly comparable in regard to their performance.

-Final Thoughts
+Final Verdict

-If you’re torn between the Reebok Nano X and Reebok Nano 9, try not to stress the decision too much.
+If you’re torn between the Reebok Nano X and the Reebok Nano 9, try not to stress the decision too much.
 Each model performs well across the board and the main differences involve the upper construction and their price points.

 Factor in those two points and account for your context (budget + shoe preferences) and you should be able to identify which Reebok Nano model will fit your needs best!